 It is difficult to get used to wearing a CPAP mask every night, but there are a variety of CPAP accessory options that can make the machines easier to adjust to.
 For example, users can choose between a mask that covers the entire face, or one with tubes that seal inside the nostrils.
 There are CPAP masks that work best for people who lie on their stomachs and others for people who toss and turn.
 Experimenting with CPAP mask accessories, to find the one that is most comfortable for your elderly parent.

 If you find yourself frequently traveling for business or pleasure, be sure to choose a model that is portable, compact, and easy to take with you.
-Some machines are available with an optional DC power supply for you car's cigarette lighter, or can be run with an optional integrated battery, making it the ideal choice for traveling by airplane.
+Some machines are available with an optional DC power supply for you car's cigarette lighter, or can be run with an optional integrated battery, making it the ideal choice for traveling.

 Clinical research has shown that CPAP patients tend to be more compliant with the addition of heated humidity to their CPAP program.
 A CPAP humidifier can prevent a dry mouth and the sinus problems caused by the stream of pressurized air.
 A CPAP humidifier works by using a fine mist of warm or room-temperature distilled water to keep your nasal passages moist.
 When choosing a CPAP machine with the heated humidifier, keep in mind how much space the machine will take up with the humidifier attached.